Introduction of Rōmaji and lists of the Rōmaji spelling for Japanese alphabets.

 [n] sound: It is considered to be one syllable, and the length should be the same as other syllables.

-You can learn and practice the pronunciation at Hiragana Master Drill.
+You can learn and practice the pronunciation at Hiragana Course.

 Related Topics